-The Board of Directors is tasked with setting Oriental Weavers' strategic goals, approving the general plans and policies governing the company's operations, and supervising the performance of the executive manageways for applying good governance, and endorses professional policies and procedures that enable the plans, and policies.
+The Board of Directors is tasked with setting Oriental Weavers' strategic goals, approving the general plans and policies governing the company's operations, and supervising the performance of the executive management.
+The Board also ensures the efficiency of internal ways for applying good governance, and endorses professional policies and procedures that enable the plans, and policies.
 It has a periodical reporting Reviews, approves, and monitors the long-term system and convenes on a monthly basis to review strategic objectives and business plans of the the main performance indicators of the company, such as sales, financials, inventory, and productivity, as well as to review capital expenditure needs and status.